 Fresnel refers to the amount of reflection of a surface in reference to the current viewing angle.
 Studio's Fresnel processing aims for physical real-world accuracy, although you may get unexpected specular contribution at certain angles even with rough surfaces.
 In some cases, you can compensate by making your roughness map around 0.1 more rough to achieve a consistent lighting response with your materials.

 Even though Roblox renders this lighting effect accurately, the brightness and reflectivity of a surface may not respond consistently between your texture content creating software, such as Substance Painter, and Studio.
 See Clothing Examples for differences in rendering between applications.

 Metalness determines the reflectivity of a surface.
 Metalness values range between 0.0 and 1.0.
 Roblox sets the default value to 0.0 if a metalness map is not present.

 See the following figure for comparisons of various metalness map values:

-In most cases, you should set this value as either at 0.0 (non-metal) or at 1.0 (metal).
+In most cases, you should set this value to either 0.0 (non-metal) or 1.0 (metal).
 You can use partial metalness values when creating more uncommon surfaces with moderate reflective properties, like satin or silk.
 This practice can subtly fake the reflections in the material to highlight the color from the color/albedo map over colors reflected in the environment.